If you're anything like me, you might be tired of patching up problems in Gmail.

 There is only so much you can do using outside apps, and some of the burden does lie on you.
 It could also be worth it to perform an appraisal of your Internet profile and see where you can remove/hide your email from the public.
 This is not a small feat, but it is also not an impossible one.

 With a few hours spent and the willingness to clean up your inbox, you can make your email private as it should be.
 Doing so could protect you from bots that scour the web in search of adding visible emails to mass email lists for email blasts.

 Many other creative measures happen to acquire emails illicitly, but taking some or all of these measures could give you back some control of your inbox.

 This was a large part of what I spent a chunk of time doing, unsubscribing from emails I had admittedly subscribed to at some point.

-For one reason or another, these emails may no longer be relevant, and this is where something I call 'the purge' comes into play.
-Go through your emails and unsubscribe from every email account you wish to no longer get emails from; this will ensure you steer-clear-of unwanted junk mail from these senders in the future.
+For one reason or another, these emails may no longer be relevant, and this is where something I call "the purge" comes into play.
+Go through your emails and unsubscribe from every email account you wish to no longer hear from; this will help you steer clear of unwanted junk mail from these senders in the future.

-It might take a few rounds to get it right, but it will eventually pay off, not to mention it can be done casually as well, from both desktop and mobile devices.
+It might take a few rounds to get it right, but this casual chore will eventually pay off, both for desktop and mobile devices.